MikeyQiu/SAT_DPLL_Sudoku/README.md

 The program will out put whether the input document is satisfiable, if so, it will give one of the possible solution.
 ##2.Getting started
 You can click the DPLL_heuristics.exe to run the problem.
-Or you can start by command line "python DPLL_heuristics.py "
 ##3.Project menu
 ├── DPLL_heuristics     //.exe format for use
 ├── DPLL_heuristics.py  //main body of the DPLL algorithm